cd4u2b0z/cd4u2b0z/README.md

 # Cdubz

 **`Tinkerer`**
-Self-taught.
-Arch Linux, Hyprland, raw config files over templates.
-I like knowing how things work under the hood desktop ricing, game modding, terminal toys, system provisioning, the whole rabbit hole.
-If something can be taken apart, themed, or rebuilt from scratch, I'm probably already in the middle of it.
+  Self-taught and relentlessly curious.
+  I run Arch Linux with Hyprland, favor raw config over templates, and prefer understanding systems from first principles.

+  I’m drawn to the deep end: desktop ricing, game modding, terminal experiments, and full-stack system provisioning.
+  If it can be disassembled, themed, optimized, or rebuilt, I’m already halfway through doing it.

 ---